DerrickFeiWang/Tech-Stock-Social-Network/README.md

 When reporting a stock, news article sometimes also mention its peers in the same business, as well as upstream and downstream partners.
 This gives us an opportunity to build stock networks and have a big picture of major players in the field.
 With the graph built using the news data, we can easily find out players in the business field of interest.
 For example, on the top-center of the network, there is a group of 5 video game stocks (EA, ATVI, GLUU, ZNGA, TTWO).
 The data shows that on overall, video game stocks are good performers.
-On the upper right, there is a group of 6 solar energy related companies (SEDG, SOL, CSIQ, SPWR, JKS, ENPH).
+On the upper right, there is a group of 6 solar energy-related companies (SEDG, SOL, CSIQ, SPWR, JKS, ENPH).
 Four of them perform similar to NASDAQ index, two of them (SEDG, ENPH) outperformed the market.

 ![10 detail ver2](https://user-images.githubusercontent.com/44976640/53704745-014adf80-3de5-11e9-891c-2e4a50d3c6fc.PNG)